jianfengl0797/github-tutorial/README.md

 "(what ever message you want)" </code>

  Now lets say that you are done coding and you want to save your progress.
 This is where you do adding and commiting.
 **Adding** is the part where you put your changed file in the staging area, ready to be committed.
 You *cannot* commit a change without doing adding first.
 It's like trying to take a picture of someone thats in front on the camera versus taking a picture of someone that's not even in front of the camera.
-**commiting** is the part where you actually save whatever is on the staging area.
+**Commiting** is the part where you actually save whatever is on the staging area.
 When commiting, it is important to add a message to remind yourself of your progress.
-After doing <code> git add </code> and <git commit -m ""
+After doing <code> git add </code> and <code> git commit -m </code>

 --
 <li> <code> git push -u origin master </code>

 After you add and commit your changes, you would want to push the changes to github.
 You only need to use this code the first time you want to push to a certain repository, then using <code> git push </code> alone would be enough afterwards.
 This is because